Jeanette1997/VS-DIS/README.md

 - Tickets: Individual ticket records linked to users and events (not yet implemented)
 - Orders: Purchase tracking and ticket grouping (not yet implemented)

-## For Login to MOV3 use:
-Alice@mail.com
-password123

 ## Requirements:
 Run the code below to install the necessary modules.

     pip install -r requirements.txt

 Make sure to run from VS-DIS-main using Python 3.12 or higher

 ### Virtual Environment Setup.